jonashaag/django-addanother/README.rst

 .. image:: https://travis-ci.org/jonashaag/django-addanother.svg?branch=master
     :target: https://travis-ci.org/jonashaag/django-addanother

-django-addanother provides you with *add another* buttons for forms outside the Django administration interface.
+django-addanother provides you with add-another buttons for forms outside the Django administration interface.
 It also provides an optional integration with django-select2_.

 See documentation_ for details.